 Whereas this model has denied students and teachers the basic rights of play, art, and the most basic intellectual freedom to teach and learn in freedom, and

-Whereas Play is the biological heritage of learning that keeps us childlike, sensitized, creative, and primed to learn; a principle upon which human nature has evolved its higher capacity for mental health, reason, respect, compromise, and survival, and
+Whereas Play is the biological heritage of learning that keeps us childlike, sensitized, creative, and primed to learn; a principle upon which human nature has evolved its higher capacity for mental health, reason, respect, compromise, resilience and survival, and

-Whereas these natural domains foster the human, expressive, and resilient qualities of thinking needed for a productive life and maintenance of a healthy democracy, and represent the pathway for higher level collaborative thinking, academic achievement, and scientific inquiry.
+Whereas these natural domains foster the human, expressive, and self-directive qualities of thinking needed for a productive life and maintenance of a healthy democracy, and represent the pathway for higher level collaborative thinking, academic achievement, and scientific inquiry.

 The American Education Bill of Rights